In University Park, outdoor watering by automatic sprinkler systems is limited to twice a week, year-round.

 The City of University Park and the Town of Highland Park are partnering with Texas A&M AgriLife Extension on four information-packed programs for those interested in landscaping and water conservation.
-The first program is set for September 1.
+The first program was on September 1.
 All programs are free of charge, but attendees are asked to RSVP and register for each program.

 Conserve | Preserve Yard Sign available now!